 When you think of things to do in Rome, keep one main thing in mind.
 Rome is the capital city of Western Art.

 Yes, there is great stuff in other European cities.
-Paris, Madrid, Florence, and Amsterdam, all have their attractions.
-But for quality and quantity, Rome has no equal.
+Paris, Madrid, Barcelona, Florence, and Amsterdam, all have their attractions.
+But for quality and quantity, the Eternal City has no equal.
 If you wonder why that was, consider that Rome was the capital of the two greatest empires the Western world has ever known: the Roman Empire of the Caesars, and the Christian Church.
 Both entities were spectacularly wealthy, and their rulers aggrandized themselves constantly by commissioning art.

-From the extraordinary Greek sculptures of the golden age of Athens, which were both hijacked and copied, to the Egyptian obelisks sprinkled around the city by Caligula, to the high Renaissance of Michelangelo, Rome has shown only the best on its streets, museums, and churches.
+From the extraordinary Greek sculptures of the golden age of Athens, which were both hijacked and copied, to the Egyptian obelisks sprinkled around the city by the notorious Emperor Caligula, to the high Renaissance of Michelangelo, Rome's rich history has manifested itself the best on its streets, museums, and churches.

 My first suggestion if you're going to visit Rome is to get this book.
 Before you go, or after you get home, Rome: Art and Architecture is highly recommended.
 It's not cheap, but it's a fantastic, well illustrated compendium of the art of Rome that will serve as a reference and a remembrance of your trip stay in Rome.